ProjectOpenSea/seaport/README.md

 - It requires the fulfiller to approve each consideration item, even if the consideration item can be fulfilled using an offer item (as is commonly the case when fulfilling an order that offers ERC20 tokens for an ERC721 or ERC1155 token and also includes consideration items in the same ERC20 tokens for paying fees).
 - It can result in unnecessary transfers, whereas in the "match" case those transfers can be reduced to a more minimal set.

+## Sequence of Events

+### Fulfill Order
+When fulfilling an order via `fulfillOrder` or `fulfillAdvancedOrder`:
+  1. Perform initial validation
+    - Ensure current time is inside order range
+  2. Hash order
+    - Derive hashes for offer items and consideration items
+    - Retrieve current nonce for offerer and zone
+    - Derive hash for order
+  3. Perform context-dependent validation
+     - Ensure valid caller for the order type
+  4. Retrieve and update order status
+    - Ensure order is not cancelled
+    - Ensure order is not fully filled
+    - Perform additional validation if not performed previously
+      - verify signature
+      - other general order validation?
+     - Determine fraction to fill based on preference + available amount
+    - Update order status (validated + fill fraction)
+  5. Determine amount for each item
+     - Compare start amount and end amount
+      - if they are equal: apply fill fraction to either one, ensure it divides cleanly, and use that amount
+      - if not: apply fill fraction to both, ensuring they both divide cleanly, then find linear fit based on current time *(NOTE: the current implementation performs this step backwards, i.e. finds the linear fit prior to the fill fraction)*
+  6. Apply criteria resolvers
+    - Ensure each criteria resolver refers to a criteria-based order item
+    - Ensure the supplied identifier for each item is valid via inclusion proof if the item has a non-zero criteria root
+    - Update each item type and identifier
+    - Ensure all remaining items are non-criteria-based
+  7. Emit OrderFulfilled event
+    - Include updated items (i.e. after amount adjustment and criteria resolution)
+  8. Transfer offer items from offerer to caller
+     - Use either proxy or Consideration directly to source approvals, depending on order type
+  9. Transfer consideration items from caller to respective recipients
+     - Use either proxy or Consideration directly to source approvals, depending on the fulfiller's stated preference

+> Note: the six "basic" fulfillment methods work in a similar fashion, with a few exceptions: they reconstruct the order from a subset of order elements, they skip linear fit amount adjustment and criteria resolution, and they perform a more minimal set of transfers by default when the offer item shares the same type and token as additional consideration items.

+### Match Orders

+When matching a group of orders via `matchOrders` or `matchAdvancedOrders`, steps 1 through 7 are nearly identical but are performed for _each_ supplied order.
+From there, the implementation diverges from standard fulfillments:

+  8. Apply fulfillments
+     - Ensure each fulfillment refers to one or more offer items and one or more consideration items, all with the same type and token, and with the same approval source for each offer item and the same recipient for each consideration item
+     - Reduce the amount on each offer item and each consideration item to zero and track total reduced amounts for each
+     - Compare total amounts for each and add back the remaining amount to the first item on the appropriate side of the order
+     - Return a single execution for each fulfillment
+  9. Scan each consideration item and ensure that none still have a nonzero amount remaining
+  10. "Compress" executions into normal executions and "Batch" ERC1155 executions
+     - Return early if there are < 2 items or < 2 ERC1155 items
+     - Compare ERC1155 items to determine if they can be batched
+     - Condense any matching ERC1155 items into batch executions
+  11. Perform transfers as part of each execution
+     - Use either proxy or Consideration directly to source approvals, depending on the original order type
+     -  Ignore each execution where `to == from` or `amount == 0` *(NOTE: the current implementation does not perform this last optimization)*

 ## Local Development

 1. Installing Packages: